 Scout Field Guide >

 It’s pretty easy to get to Shiga Kogen.
-You can either take a direct Nagano Snow Shuttle or a Chuo taxi from Narita airport or you take the bullet train to Nagano and then the local Nagaden bus.
+You can either take a direct Nagano Snow Shuttle (with a changeover at Nagano) or a Chuo taxi from either of the Tokyo airports or you take the bullet train to Nagano and then the local Nagaden bus.
 There are nine local buses a day (the last departing Nagano at 9pm).
 Some terminate at Hasuike from where you will have to catch the local shuttle (see below).
 This can be quite tricky with lots of luggage since you are competing for space with skiers and there is no lower luggage storage compartment (we’ve done this and it isn’t fun, particularly after coming all the way from Australia).
 If you’re staying in Ichinose or beyond try to catch the bus that goes all the way through – it may even be faster (and certainly easier) to wait in Nagano for a slightly later bus that does go the full distance up the valley.
-The bus from Nagano costs ¥1700 to Hasuike (14/15 prices) and a bit more for further destinations.
-Transfers can be organized and booked for you when purchasing a Shiga Kogen Ski Package via Scout.
+Private transfers and Nagano Snow Shuttle can be organized and booked for you when purchasing a Shiga Kogen Ski Package via Scout.

 Getting around Shiga Kogen is best done on skis.
+This Map of Shiga Kogen Valley gives a good persepctive to get your bearings.
+The red road leading out of the image below Maruike Ski Resort (center bottom) is the access to the valley from Yudanaka and Nagano beyond.
 There are no taxis in Shiga Kogen (as far as we could see) and only a few hotels may be generous enough to give you lifts to other areas (we wouldn’t rely on it).
-Other than skis there is the free shuttle bus, which you’ll need to take if you want to access the three most southern resorts since they aren’t linked by ski runs.
+Other than skis there is the free shuttle bus, which you’ll need to take if you want to access the three most northern resorts since they aren’t linked by ski runs.
 There’s a rather confusing map and timetable on the ski-trail map and departures are infrequent, but are pretty reliable to the scheduled times.
 The last bus is generally around 7.30pm so it’s not intended for night use, and you certainly wouldn’t want to miss the last bus back to your hotel as it would be a very, very long and cold walk.
 Going the entire way from one end to the other takes about an hour and a half (including a transfer in Hasuike), since they stop very frequently.

 Shiga Kogen is generally open from late November with some parts open till early May.
 The best conditions are usually from the end of January until the end of February.